iobroker-community-adapters/ioBroker.info/docs/en/info.md

 ```
 If any information is missing, then a recent version of the JS controller should be installed.
-This is the dataset of the JS controller v1.5.7.
+This is the dataset of the JS-Controller v1.5.7.
 ```

 Clicking on ![System Details Detail View](img/sysinfo_detail_button.png) displays detailed information about the main system.